Straight to the Point

 Most Aramid Gloves Were Cut-Resistant, Too

-Most of the aramid gloves we tested had Level 5 cut resistance, which means that they can deflect a knife’s edge while slicing on a cutting board or protect your fingertips while using a mandoline.
-Though the cut resistance was an added bonus, all of the gloves we tested were a little too bulky for prep work, and we wouldn’t recommend them for regular kitchen use.
-Also, pointy objects (like a sharp instant-read thermometer or a splinter on a log) can still poke through these gloves by going between the weave, so it's best to still exercise caution when wearing them.
+Most of the aramid gloves had Level 5 cut resistance, which means that they can deflect a knife’s edge while slicing on a cutting board or protect your fingertips while using a mandoline.
+Though the cut resistance was an added bonus, all of the gloves were a little too bulky for prep work, and I wouldn’t recommend them for regular kitchen use.
+Also, pointy objects (like a sharp instant-read thermometer or a splinter on a log) can still poke through these gloves by going between the weave, so it's best to exercise caution when wearing them.

 The Criteria: What to Look for in a Pair of Grill Gloves

 A great set of grill gloves should protect your hands from high heat for at least 10 seconds and be comfortable to wear while doing so.
-Ideally, they have a universal fit that accommodates large and small hands and gives the user a full range of motion.
-Lastly, they should be easy to clean, as working with cast iron or over a charcoal grill can pick up a lot of char and soot.
+They ideally have a universal fit that accommodates large and small hands and gives the user a full range of motion.
+Lastly, they should be easy to clean, since working with cast iron or over a charcoal grill can dirty gloves quickly.

 The Top Grill Gloves

-What we liked: Flexible, comfortable, and with the best heat resistance of the bunch, we immediately liked the Grill Armor gloves.
-They’re great for both large and small hands and allow for a full range of motion.
-When grasping cast iron pans, we had 15 seconds before needing to let go, and we could hold our hands over the 1000ºF charcoal grill for 12 seconds, too.
-They made it easy to grab tongs or the grill lid, and we could even grab full-sized logs and nestle them into a burning fire without any discomfort.
-Even though they had the least amount of silicone, they still had plenty of grip and we felt confident navigating high-temperature environments.
+What we liked: Flexible, comfortable, and with the best heat resistance of the bunch, these gloves immediately stood out.
+They fit both large and small hands and allow for a full range of motion.
+When grasping cast iron pans, I had 15 seconds before needing to let go, and I could hold my hands over the 1000ºF charcoal grill for 12 seconds.
+They made it easy to grab tongs or the grill lid, and I could even grab full-sized logs and nestle them into a burning fire without any discomfort.
+Even though they had the least amount of silicone, they still had plenty of grip and I felt confident navigating high-temperature environments.

-What we didn’t like: We wish the cuff was a little longer for better protection, and because we could hold our hands over the charcoal for so long, they were the only gloves that singed around the fingertips.
-This didn’t affect their heat resistance at all, it just caused some discoloration that was disconcerting, at first.
+What we didn’t like: I wish the cuff was a little longer for better protection, and they were the only gloves that singed around the fingertips.
+This didn’t affect their heat resistance at all, it just caused some discoloration.

 Key Specs

 What we liked: With an extra-long cuff and great heat resistance, this pair is a great choice for people who have wider grills or find themselves reaching deep into ovens.
-They gave us 12 seconds of comfort holding the cast iron pans and 10 seconds over the charcoal grill, putting them clearly in second place for heat resistance.
-We also liked the dotted silicone pattern, which seemed to cool down quicker than gloves with thicker silicone.
+I held cast iron pans for 12 seconds and kept my hands over the charcoal grill for 10 seconds.
+I also liked the dotted silicone pattern, which seemed to cool down quicker than gloves with thicker silicone.

-What we didn’t like: The fingers on these gloves were just barely shorter than the competition, but this limited flexibility when grasping tongs.
-They also weren’t quite as heat-resistant as our top pick.
+What we didn’t like: The fingers on these gloves were a little shorter than the competition, which limited flexibility when grasping tongs.
+They also weren’t quite as heat-resistant as my top pick.

 Key Specs

-What we liked: For added protection, these waterproof gloves from Grill Armor also have an extra-long cuff.
+What we liked: These waterproof gloves from Grill Armor have an extra-long cuff.
 Aramid gloves are porous and have a cotton liner, which can absorb hot liquids and put them in direct contact with your skin.
 The neoprene rubber on this pair is fully waterproof, making them great for things like giant backyard crawfish boil or deep frying a turkey.
 And to clean, just give them a rinse with a hose or in the sink.
 They had identical heat resistance to the Comsmart pair—12 seconds on the pan and 10 seconds over the grill—tying for second place.
-We also really liked how long the cuff was, and how the looser fit made it easy to slip them on and off.
+I also really liked how long the cuff was, and how the looser fit made it easy to slip them on and off.

 What we didn’t like: While the looser fit and extra-long cuff were bonuses when working over a grill, they were more cumbersome and not as flexible, making them less ideal for indoor use with an oven.